Maintaining a financially solvent city

 In addition to deeply affordable housing, incorporating more alternative housing models (such as accessory dwelling units, cooperatives, community land trusts, efficiency apartments) into our housing stock will provide more access to affordable housing for residents.

-As an active affordable housing advocate, a member of the Emeryville Housing Committee, and the Policy Director for Bay Area Community Land Trust, I am well versed in working with local governments, community organizations, and both market rate and nonprofit developers to bring these housing options to our community.
+As an active affordable housing advocate, a former member of the Emeryville Housing Committee, and the Policy Director for Bay Area Community Land Trust, I am well versed in working with local governments, community organizations, and both market rate and nonprofit developers to bring these housing options to our community.

 Promoting active governance of public transit

-When elected, I will see that Emeryville continues to develop an effective governance relationship with AC Transit directors and staff to advocate for the appropriate level of transit service Emeryville needs.
+I will see that Emeryville continues to develop an effective governance relationship with AC Transit directors and staff to advocate for the appropriate level of transit service Emeryville needs.
 This would include consistent transit assessments to allow for timely adjustments to area service and adding transit service to underserved areas to reduce residents’ reliance on cars.

 Empowering small business owners